ccims/gropius-login-service/docs/index.md

 |                      | Neo4j    |                 |

+Please note that the cookie itself is formally not a JWT but a signed JSON object.

 ## Notes

 1. never manually visit `HTTP GET {gropius auth server}/auth/flow/login` but only via `HTTP GET {gropius auth server}/auth/flow/account`